bradkav/verne/README.md

 If you make use of the code or the numerical results, please cite:

->Kavanagh, B. J., 2016, Verne, Astrophysics Source Code Library, record ascl:XXXX.XXXX
+>Kavanagh, B. J., 2016, Verne, Astrophysics Source Code Library, record ascl:1802.005

 as well as citing the original paper, [arXiv:1712.04901](https://arxiv.org/abs/1712.04901):